-Fact: “While annual mammograms are very important for women, there are limitations,” says Harvey.
+Fact: “While annual mammograms are very important for women, there are limitations,” says Dr. Zeb.
 This is mostly due to dense breast tissue — the denser the breast, the more likely it is that a cancer will be hidden by the tissue.
 “Normal breast tissue can both hide a cancer and mimic a cancer,” says Dr. Zeb.
-In addition to an annual mammogram other imaging methods including a breast ultrasound and a breast MRI can be used for women with dense breast tissue, such as 3-D mammography, breast MRI or breast ultrasound, to obtain additional images.
+In addition to an annual mammogram other imaging methods including a breast ultrasound and a breast MRI can be used for women with dense breast tissue.

 Myth #5: I had a normal mammogram last year, so I don’t need another one this year.

 Fact: Mammography is detection, not prevention.
-“Having a normal mammogram is great news, but it does not guarantee that future mammograms will be normal,” says Harvey.
-“The largest trials in history have shown a 33 percent decrease in death from breast cancer in women over 40 who had regular screening mammograms.”
+“Having a normal mammogram is great news, but it does not guarantee that future mammograms will be normal,” says Dr. Zeb.
+"Having a mammogram every year increases the chance of detecting the cancer when it is small and when it is most easily treated which also improves survival."

 Myth #6: My doctor didn’t tell me I needed a mammogram, so I cannot schedule an exam.

 Fact: You do not need your doctor to write you a prescription or complete an order form for you to have a screening mammogram.
-“The recommendation is that if you are a woman from age 40 on, you should have a mammogram every year, even if your doctor forgets to mention it,” says Harvey.
+“The recommendation is that if you are a woman from age 40 on, you should have a mammogram every year, even if your doctor forgets to mention it,” says Dr. Zeb.
 Women can self-refer to make an appointment for their annual mammogram for earlier detection of breast cancer.